The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: Spreadness proof

-We now return to the ideas of our proof in the two and three variable case and develop it into a complete argument.
-Recall that to generalize our ideas, we first need to overcome the difficulty of deciding what the ``spread between the exponents'' means when there are a larger number of variables.
+We return to the ideas of our proof in the two and three variable cases and develop them into a complete argument.
+Recall that to generalize our ideas, we first need to overcome the difficulty of deciding what the ``spread between the exponents'' means when there is a larger number of variables.
 Indeed, finding this definition is the linchpin of our strategy.
-Once it is done, it allows us to prove the theorem by building an algorithm that picks off the monomials with the most spread-out exponents first.
-The algorithm is identical in spirit and similar in practice to the standard one, but uses spread-out-ness rather than lexicographic order to determine which monomials to cancel out first.
-So while we avoid the arbitrary choices imposed by the lexicographic ordering, our proof still highlights the true key feature of the standard algorithm.
+We will give a definition (and later, a family of definitions) that allow us to prove the theorem by building an algorithm that picks off the monomials with the most spread-out exponents first.
+The algorithm is identical in spirit and similar in practice to the standard one, but uses spread-out-ness (what we henceforth call ``spreadness") rather than lex order to determine which monomials to cancel out first.
+It thus carries out the classical proof's program while avoiding the symmetry disruption imposed by the lexicographic ordering (answering ``yes" to our first pedagogically resonant question above).

-Our first idea for defining ``spread'' was to use the highest exponent minus lowest.
+In Section~\ref{twoandthree}, our most na\"ive idea for defining ``spread'' was to use the highest exponent minus lowest.
 Unfortunately, a simple computation shows this will not work in general.
-To get a deeper insight, notice that the leading terms in the lexicographic ordering are also the ones where the exponents are in \emph{some} sense the most spread out.
-Our definition should therefore take this into account.
+In terms of statistics, this is analogous to the range of the dataset of exponents of a given monomial $x_1^{i_1}\dots x_n^{i_n}$.
+But the range is not a good measure of dispersion because it does not involve all of the exponents.
+Instead we consider the following.